Joint mixability of elliptical distributions and related families: Introduction

 \section{Introduction}

+A standard problem in variance reduction and simulation is to minimize the variance of the sum $\sum_{i=1}^n X_i$ of random variables $X_1,\cdots, X_n$ with given marginal distributions $F_i$'s:

+See Fishman (1972), Gaffke and R\"uscherndorf (1981) and Knott and Smith (2006) for more details.
+This problem has been considered, in a slightly different form, by R\"uschendorf and Uckelmann (1997, 2002).
+More generally, one solves the convex minimization problem

+where $f$ is a convex function.
+It is obvious that if there exist a constant $c$ such that $P(\sum_{i=1}^n X_i=c)=1$, then the above two problems have optimal solutions.
+These solutions are related to the concept of complete mixabilitiy and joint mixability of distributions.
+For more details on the solutions of these problems, the relevant applications and a brief history of the concept of the complete mixability and joint mixability we refer the reader to Wang and Wang (2011, 2016) and Wang et al. (2013), Puccetti and Wang (2015).
 In recent years, the problem of studying complete mixability and joint mixability of distributions has received considerable attention.
 Complete mixability and joint mixability describe whether it is possible to generate random variables (or vectors) from given distributions with constant sum.
 The formally definition of complete mixability for a distribution was first introduced in Wang and Wang (2011) and then extended to an arbitrary set of distributions in Wang, Peng and Yang (2013), although the concept has been used in variance reduction problems earlier (see Gaffke and R\"uschendorf (1981), Knott and Smith (2006), R\"uschendorf and Uckelmann (2002)).
 The properties are particularly of interest in quantitative risk management and optimization problems in the theory of optimal couplings, where dependence between risks is usually unknown or partially unknown.

 Throughout the paper, we write $X\stackrel{d}{=}Y$ if the random variables (or vectors) $X$ and $Y$ have the same distribution.
 For a cumulative distributions function $F$, we write $X\sim F$ to denote $F (x)=P(X\le x).$ By convention, all vectors will be written in bold and will be considered as column vectors, with the superscript $\top$ for transposition.
 Next we introduce the concepts of completely mixable and jointly mixable distributions.

-{\bf Definition 1.2} (Wang, Peng and Yang (2013)).
-Suppose $n$ is a positive integer The univariate distribution functions $F_1,\cdots, F_n$ are jointly mixable (JM) if there exist $n$ random variables $X_1,\cdots, X_n$ with distribution functions $F_1,\cdots, F_n$, respectively, such that
+Suppose $n$ is a positive integer.
+We say the univariate distribution functions $F_1,\cdots, F_n$ are jointly mixable (JM) if there exist $n$ random variables $X_1,\cdots, X_n$ with distribution functions $F_1,\cdots, F_n$, respectively, such that